Zerko-sd/ForceForecast/README.md

 - Try out **konami code**
 - click on the top-left side for a light saber cursor

+### Secret Commands:
+1. "dark side"
+Effect: Activates Vader Mode
+What happens:
+Changes the entire app theme to a dark red gradient Plays the Imperial March music
+Adds a subtle Darth Vader background overlay
+Enhances contrast and saturation for a more dramatic look
+2. "beep boop"
+Effect: Activates Droid Mode
+What happens:
+Plays droid sound effects
+Transforms all text on the screen to "BEEP BOOP ZWEE BOP BEEP!" for 5 seconds Creates a fun droid-speaking experience
+�� How to Access:
+Find the secret input field - It appears in the empty state when you haven't entered a mission directive yet Look for the placeholder - "Type a secret command..."
+Type one of the commands and press Enter
+Enjoy the hidden features!
+🎮 Additional Easter Eggs:
+Click the top-left corner (32x32 pixel area) to toggle a lightsaber cursor Click the droid icon 5 times to trigger droid mode Yoda appears when certain conditions are met

 ## 🛠️ Tech Stack

 ### Frontend